htim327/QuantumGravity/docs/source/EntanglementGradient.rst

                 end
             end
             %%%
-            unitnow = expm(-1i*(H4)*(1+TimeDisorder4(z))*2*pi/(5*measint));
+            % Divide the time evolution of the fourth driving step into time steps unitnow = expm(-1i*(H4)*(1+TimeDisorder4(z))*2*pi/(5*measint));
             for t = 2:ntimes
                 unitnow = kron(unitnow,expm(-1i*(H4)*(1+TimeDisorder4(z))*2*pi/(5*measint)));
             end
-            for t = 1:measint
+            % Iterate over all of the time steps for t = 1:measint
-                density = unitnow*density*ctranspose(unitnow);
+                % Evolve the system one time step density = unitnow*density*ctranspose(unitnow);
                 % Draw a random number to determine probabilities draw = rand;
                 for t2 = 1:length(entprob)
-                    % If draw is less than the probvec value of the current
+                    % If draw is less than the entprob value of the current
                     % iteration, set the y-index value of interest according to
                     % the current value of t2.
                     if (draw<entprob(t2))